webmsgr/lurk-chan/README.md

 Use the url to add the bot to the server you receive report webhooks from.

+> [!WARNING]
-***WARNING: All commands and buttons are open to the public by default, if you are adding Lurk-chan to a publicly facing server, you MUST restrict the channels reports arrive in to be readable ONLY by staff, and configure the integration to ONLY allow staff to run the bot's commands.***
+> All commands and buttons are open to the public by default, if you are adding Lurk-chan to a publicly facing server, you MUST restrict the channels reports arrive in to be readable ONLY by staff, and configure the integration to ONLY allow staff to run the bot's commands.

 ### Installation